What is a Field Service Supervisor?

 In 1999, API developed standard 5A with consensus from industry leaders to establish a common set of equipment inspection requirements for drill pipe.

-The impetus behind developing a drill pipe inspection standard began in February 1996 when a blowout occurred at the Enoch Point Field in California.
-The incident resulted in an uncontrolled release of oil into the environment that caused considerable damage to wildlife, vegetation and property.
-The incident was traced back to a pre-existing fracture in drill pipe that had not been detected during routine inspection of the production casing several months before the blowout occurred.
+The Enoch Point Field Blowout: In February 1996, a blowout at the Enoch Point Field in California resulted in an uncontrolled release of oil, causing severe damage to wildlife, vegetation, and property.
+The cause was traced to a pre-existing fracture in a drill pipe that routine inspections had failed to detect.

 All drill pipe used in oil and gas wells must comply with the requirements and since it is common practice that drill pipe is exchanged between various companies, there are no exclusions for single well operators even if the drill pipe is installed by the customer.
 Most well construction companies also specialize in API 5A inspections for their customers to help ensure compliance with API standards.